 The insurance market overall has experienced softening over the past year, meaning that capacity is available and there has been a downward shift in rates.
-Depending on market segment, loss history and CAT exposure, most clients saw rate decreases in 2015, some as high as 20%.
-By taking proactive risk management measures and working closely with your insurance advisor, the overall cost of your insurance spend should hopefully not increase moving into 2016 and in many scenarios will decrease, IF you have a favorable loss ratio.
+Depending on market segment, loss history and CAT exposure, most clients saw rate decreases this past year, some as high as 20%.
+By taking proactive risk management measures and working closely with your insurance advisor, the overall cost of your insurance spend should hopefully not increase moving next year and in many scenarios will decrease, IF you have a favorable loss ratio.

 This is beginning to look like a buyer’s market for restaurants that have not experienced any costly claim scenarios.
 However, if your loss ratio history is less than favorable, there is still hope.
 A proper risk management program is vital to help prepare for any future losses, help offset your history and present you in a more favorable light during the underwriting process.